mendix/docs/content/en/docs/appstore/use-content/modules/genai/pg-vector-knowledge-base/_index.md

 ### 3.3 (Re)populate Operations {#repopulate-operations-configuration}

-In order to add data to the knowledge base, you need to have discrete pieces of information and create chunks for those using the `Create Chunk` operation.
-After you create the chunks, the resulting list can be inserted into the knowledge base using the `(Re)populate Knowledge Base` operation.
+In order to add data to the knowledge base, you need to have discrete pieces of information and create chunks for those using the operations for Chunks in the [GenAI Commons module](/appstore/modules/genai/commons/).
+After you create the Knowledge Base Chunks, the resulting list can be inserted into the knowledge base using an operation for insertion, for example the `(Re)populate Knowledge Base` operation.

 A typical pattern for populating a knowledge base is as follows:

-1. Create a new list of `Chunk`.
+1. Create a new `ChunkCollection`.
 2. For each knowledge item, do the following:
-    * Create a new list of `Label`.
-    * Use [Create label](#create-label-technical) as many times as needed to add the necessary labels.
+    * Use [Initialize MetadataCollection with Metadata](/appstore/modules/genai/commons/#knowledgebase-initialize-metadatacollection) and [Add Metadata to MetadataCollection](/appstore/modules/genai/commons/#knowledgebase-add-metadata) as many times as needed to create a collection of the necessary metadata.
-    * With both lists, use [Create chunk](#create-chunk-technical) for the knowledge item.
+    * With both collections, use [Add KnowledgeBaseChunk to ChunkCollection](/appstore/modules/genai/commons/#chunkcollection-add-knowledgebasechunk) for the knowledge item.
-3. With the list of `Chunk`, use [(Re)populate Knowledge Base](#repopulate-knowledge-base) to store the chunks.
+3. With the `ChunkCollection`, use [(Re)populate Knowledge Base](#repopulate-knowledge-base) to store the chunks.

 #### 3.3.1 `(Re)populate Knowledge Base` {#repopulate-knowledge-base}